Top 10 Healthy Habits to start on your 20's for a better looking skin on your 30's

 I believe that prevention is the key to having a healthy, young-looking skin, and the best way to achieve that is by building healthy skin-habits.
 And I know what you're thinking, I don't have time or money for a lengthy, 10-step skincare routine, but taking care of your complexion doesn't have to be complicated.
-Committing to these 10 healthy skin habits in your 20s will keep you looking forever young.
+Committing to these 10 healthy skin habits in your 20's can help push back the signs of aging.
 You can thank me later when you're still getting carded at the bar long after age 35.

 1. Wash your face instead of using makeup wipes.

 If you don’t wash and exfoliate, then all of the other stuff you’re doing to help your skin is not going to penetrate in.
 It’s going to sit on there like a layer of dust.

 2. Wear sunscreen every day.
 Seriously!

 I'm beginning to sound like a broken record with the whole sunscreen thing.
 But really, is the most important step in a skincare routine.
 90 percent of the signs of aging come from unprotected UV exposure.
 Spending time in the sun unprotected also increases your risk for skin cancer.
 One easy way to work in daily SPF 30 is to find a makeup product with sunscreen built into it.

 Like all antioxidants, vitamin C can help fight free radicals from all environmental aggressors, like pollution and sun damage.